AdamKenning/CE201-TeamProject/ProjectDocuments/User Stories.md

       - Allow for users to opt in and share data points for data banks etc.
 ### School Staff (Nurse) Requirements
 11. Allergy & Health Information Summaries
-    - Emergency Summary Cards
+    - Emergency Summary Info
       - Include an easily accessible summary of allergies / health notes etc
+    - Log and Track Health Incidents
+      - Provide functionality to log medications administered, health complaints, and other relevant notes to maintain accurate health records and communicate with parents as needed.
     - Customisable Fields for Allergy Data
       - Allow school nurses to access or add notes to a childs health record e.g. feeling sick at school.
+    - Emergency Preparedness
+      - Enable notifications for high-risk conditions and access to emergency action plans to respond effectively during health incidents.
 ---
 ## App overview and Goal
 - Overview
-  - This app is designed to help parents, caregivers, healthcare providers, and other authorised users track and monitor a child’s daily health and development data.
-It provides an easy way to log, view, and analyse key health metrics, allowing users to establish healthy routines, identify potential health issues, and ensure that caregivers are always informed.
+  - This app is designed to assist parents, caregivers, healthcare providers, and other authorised users in tracking and monitoring a child’s daily health and development data.
+It offers an intuitive interface for logging, viewing, and analysing essential health metrics, enabling users to establish healthy routines, identify potential health issues, and ensure that all caregivers are kept informed.
 - Goal
-  - The app provides a centralised, secure, and insightful way to track a child’s health and routines, helping users make informed decisions, respond proactively to potential health issues, and support the child’s growth and wellbeing effectively.
+  - The app aims to provide a centralised, secure, and insightful platform for tracking a child’s health and routines.
+By facilitating informed decision-making and proactive responses to potential health issues, the app supports the child’s growth and wellbeing effectively, while also ensuring seamless communication among caregivers and healthcare providers.